-Take a moment now to review a video co-developed by the US Department of Homeland Security and the City of Houston on “Run-Hide-Fight” click here.
-Please be warned, it is quite chilling and graphic, and it shows you what you can do during such a situation.
+Take a moment to review a 'Run.
+Hide.
+Fight.' video co-developed by the US Department of Homeland Security and the City of Houston.
+Please be advised that this video contains graphic content.

 Run.
 Get out and get away, as quietly and quickly as possible.